 When we turn to what has happened since November 2022, the most important information relevant to this section of our paper comes after that November election changed the partisan majority on the North Carolina Supreme Court from Democratic to Republican (SCOTT FILL IN REFS).
 A large amount of money was spent on this judicial election, with the view in mind that both redistricting decisions and abortion and related decisions were going to come before the North Carolina Supreme Court After the partisan majority on the North Carolina Supreme Court changes, the court rather promptly reversed its earlier decision finding the Republican-drawn congressional map in the state to be unconstitutional and now finds that partisan gerrymandering claims are not justiciable under the North Carolina Constitution (CITE NEEDED) .
 Thus the North Carolina legislature will be unchecked in its ability to draw a partisan gerrymander.
 Moreover, when we look at what is happening in New York after the New York Supreme Court ruled the New York congressional map unconstitutional and implemented a map of its own for 2022, we see a similar pattern but with the partisanship reversed.
 When there was post-election vacancy on the New York Supreme Court, the Democrat-controlled New York legislature was unwilling to accept as a court replacement someone whom they did not view as sufficiently committed to overturning the 2022 court-drawn map.
 Also, a Democrat-affiliated justice who voted against finding the legislatively-drawn map unconstitutional was appointed the new Chief Justice of the New York Supreme Court (CITE NEEDED).
 It is expected (CITE NEEDED) that that court, too might reverse its earlier opinion and now hold that partisan gerrymandering was not justiciable under the New York Constitution.
 If that were to happen, on top of the other evidence we have about the importance of judicial partisan identities in voting on issues that trigger such identities, it would then seem impossible to deny that partisanship matters for how partisan gerrymandering cases get decided.
 JONATHAN THINKK ABOUT WORDING

-Appendix Table A1 SCOTT NEED TO REDO TO MATCH THE FORMAT OF table 2 And also to make sure that the federal cases from the 2010 round are also included in the table
+Appendix Table A1